-Visiting friends or relatives in Canada this summer?
+Visiting us in Canada this summer?

 A visit to Canada begins with a stop at a Canada Border Services Agency (CBSA) port of entry

 Identification requirements for U. S. citizens and permanent residents read more...